ivop/pokeysynth/README.md

 ![Note Table](images/instrument-editor-notes.png)

 During sound generation, the note table is used to determine which frequency is played back.
-PokeySynth steps through the table at the same speed as it steps through the envelope.
+PokeySynth steps through the table at its own speed, which is not necesarily the same as the envelope speed.
-See ```Update Speed``` above.
 When it reaches the ```End``` marker as set by the slider at the bottom, it loops back to the ```loop``` slider point.
 If these are the same, it keeps repeating the last note type.
 Some types take an argument, which is specified below the type designator, with the least significant byte on top, gradually descending to the most significant byte at the bottom.